gustavoosantoos/Lagomorpha/README.md

 #### Usage

-- Include this package in your project, using this command in you Package Manager Console:
+- Include this package in your project, using this command in your Package Manager Console: <br />
 `Install-Package Lagomorpha`

 - In your .NET Core section to configuration of services, include, passing one type of the assembly where the handlers will be located: